Create Yarmouth

 Presented by BBC Concert Orchestra percussionist Alasdair Malloy, both events had distinctive themes.
 Mission Earth (May 2022) was a musical adventure with an important environmental message, whilst The Incredible Orchestral Time Machine (June 2023) featured music relating to different time periods, woven together with aspects of local history to make the narrative even more relevant to the audience.
 The latter event was streamed so that nearly 4,000 children at 32 schools across Norfolk could also engage with the live experience.

-A more in-depth project has been Share Sound II, in which music was co-created and performed by more than 50 young musicians from four schools across Norfolk, working closely with their music teachers, BBC Concert Orchestra players, instrumental tutors from Norfolk Music Service and music leader James Redwood.
+A more in-depth project in the second year was Share Sound II, in which music was co-created and performed by more than 50 young musicians from four schools across Norfolk, working closely with their music teachers, BBC Concert Orchestra players, instrumental tutors from Norfolk Music Service and music leader James Redwood.
 A creative process spanning six months culminated in a performance at The Drill House in March 2023, with local young creatives involved in the filming and photography as well as presentation of the event.

 Supporting the work of the Heritage Action Zone and Out there Arts, pop-up performances in the town centre were held in June 2022 by a wind quintet from the Concert Orchestra, engaging with a range of community groups and new audiences.

-A range of public concerts have been held at venues in Great Yarmouth, with ensemble performances at St George’s Theatre in May 2022 and March 2023, and a full orchestra concert at the Hippodrome Circus Theatre in July 2022, the latter broadcast on BBC Radio 2.
+Public concerts have been held at several venues in Great Yarmouth, with ensemble performances at St George’s Theatre in May 2022 and March 2023, and a full orchestra concert at the Hippodrome Circus Theatre in July 2022, the latter broadcast on BBC Radio 2.

 Create Yarmouth is co-produced with the BBC Concert Orchestra, in partnership with Norfolk Music Education Hub, Norfolk Museum Service, Norfolk Arts Service, Enjoy Great Yarmouth, Creative Collisions, Out There Arts and St George’s Theatre.